 Compliance with standards

 The standards are there to indicate a qualitative minimum.
 The scanner must therefore reach at least these minima and more ideally, it must offer more.

-- In the area of vulnerability of a site, the General Regulations on Data Protection (RGPD) mentions that its non-compliance puts your website in a hackable and criminal position vis-à-vis the Public Administration.
-The RGPD imposes a data protection for people browsing on your site as soon as there is collection, processing, sharing and storage on your part.
+- In the area of vulnerability of a site, the General Regulations on Data Protection (GDPR) mentions that its non-compliance puts your website in a hackable and criminal position vis-à-vis the Public Administration.
+The GDPR imposes a data protection for people browsing on your site as soon as there is collection, processing, sharing and storage on your part.
 Thus, by opting for a specialized provider – in accordance with this new regulation – you are assured of the security of the processing of your registers.

 - ISO standards are also of paramount importance, even if they are voluntary.
 They define the reference either on the architecture of the site or on its environment (examples: ISO 27001 and 27002).
 By collaborating with a provider already holding an ISO recognition, you will be sure that the scans performed are up to standard.